Apple TV Plus joins streaming wars with Oprah but no library | WTOP

 Aniston, who’s also a producer for the series, calls it “refreshing and exciting to be a part of something that’s just beginning. … We’re building it all together.”

-Besides “The Morning Show,” the service’s starting lineup includes Jason Momoa and Alfre Woodard in the futuristic drama “See,” Hailee Steinfeld in “Dickinson,” a revisionist take on poet Emily Dickinson, and the wildlife documentary “The Elephant Queen.”
-Upcoming fare includes Spielberg’s revival of “Amazing Stories”; a book-focused series and other projects from Winfrey; the psychological thriller “Servant” from M. Night Shyamalan and “The Banker” drama series starring Anthony Mackie and Joe Morris.
+Besides “The Morning Show,” the service’s starting lineup includes Jason Momoa and Alfre Woodard in the futuristic drama “See,” Hailee Steinfeld in “Dickinson,” a revisionist take on poet Emily Dickinson, a book-focused series from Winfrey, and the wildlife documentary “The Elephant Queen.”
+Upcoming fare includes Spielberg’s revival of “Amazing Stories”; additional Winfrey projects; the psychological thriller “Servant” from M. Night Shyamalan; drama series “Truth Be Told” with Octavia Spencer, and “The Banker,” a movie starring Anthony Mackie and Samuel L. Jackson.

 A subscription costs $4.99 a month, with usage allowed for up to six family members.
 Buyers of new Apple devices such as the iPhone and iPad get the streamer free for a year.
 Among the competition, Disney Plus (launching Nov.
 12) is $6.99 monthly, HBO Max (May 2020) is $14.99 and, among the existing services, it’s as low as $5.99 a month for Hulu and $8.99 each for Netflix and Amazon Prime Video (which is included with a $119 annual Amazon Prime membership).